fahimscirex/fahimscirex.github.io/content/post/linux/fix-polybar-icon.md

 All you've to do is, add the `content-font` value.
 Here 3 directs to `font-3`.

 That's all!
-I'm linking the Polybar wiki [here](https://github.com/polybar/polybar/wiki/Fonts), just in case if you might need it. :D
+I'm linking the Polybar wiki [here](https://github.com/polybar/polybar/wiki/Fonts), just in case you might need it. :D